LangProc/langproc-2017-lab/1-regexes/readme.md

 There is also a test-bench included, which is a partial set of test vectors for the program.
-Passing these tests is equivalent to achieving 60% in the final assesment, with unseen tests covering the remaining 40%.
+Passing these tests is equivalent to achieving 50% in the final assesment, with unseen tests covering the remaining 50%.

-The components are:
+The components of the test are:

 - [test/in](test/in) : A set of input test files of increasing complexity.
   Notice that it tries to test for specific circumstances and possible failure